Key Stage Three and Four

-In KS3, pupils study a range of units within Biology, Chemistry and Physics.
+In KS3, pupils study a range of units in Biology, Chemistry and Physics.
 They will practice a range of investigational and experimental skills which aim to bring science to life and make it relevant for all pupils.
 Pupils will develop skills to be able to predict how things will behave and why.
 Our key aims are to develop pupils’ sense of excitement and curiosity about natural phenomena and the world around them.

 Pupils will either follow the AQA KS3 Science curriculum or a bespoke science curriculum.
-At KS4, pupils will have the opportunity to follow a formal qualification within Science.
+At KS4, pupils will have the opportunity to follow a formal qualification in Science.
 Pupils will have access to a range of appropriate pathways, including Science GCSE, Science Entry Level and Pre Entry Level qualifications which aims to develop inquiring minds so that pupils can explore and understand the world around them.

-Computing (incorporating Computer Science, Information Technology and Digital Literacy)
+(incorporating Computer Science, Information Technology and Digital Literacy)

 At KS3, pupils are taught a module on E-Safety twice each academic year.
 Each module aims to develop pupils’ skills and understanding related to a range of E-Safety topics to ensure they are able to keep safe in the digital world.
 Across KS3, pupils cover and revisit a range of appropriate topics including; Privacy & Security, Cyberbullying, Relationships & Communication, Digital Footprint & Reputation, Information Literacy, Self-Image & Identity and Creative Credit & Copyright.

 At The Pines our chosen language of study is French.
-Each class has a half an hour French lesson each week.
-Pupils at KS3 have opportunity to develop their French language skills as well as learn about French culture and traditions.
+Each class has a half an hour of French lesson each week.
+Pupils at KS3 have the opportunity to develop their French language skills as well as learn about French culture and traditions.

-Within History we study a range of topics to inspire pupils’ curiosity to know more about the past.
+Within History, we study a range of topics to inspire pupils’ curiosity to know more about the past.
 Topics are selected to develop pupils’ understanding of a range of historic periods, including our local history.
 We aim to develop pupils’ understanding of the complexity of people’s lives, societies and the process of change.

-We aim to promote spiritual awareness and to develop personal responses to issues regarding beliefs, attitudes and values.
+We aim to promote spiritual awareness and develop personal responses to issues regarding beliefs, attitudes and values.
 We make available to our children the opportunity to experience the rich variety of cultures that make up our city and society.

 SACRE’s 24 Dispositions are used within R.E lessons to promote learning and understanding of similarities and differences between faiths and religions.